2. Historical survey, 1:11-2:14

 euqewV adv. "immediately" - immediately, at once.
 Temporal adverb.
 Taken from v16; "immediately I did not consult ...", but obviously modifying the following positive clause, as NIV.

-Arabian (a) "Arabia" - The Nabataean kingdom with its capital of Petra.
+Arabian (a) "Arabia" - [i went away into] arabia [and again returned to damascus].
+The Nabataean kingdom with its capital of Petra.
 It is often argued that Paul moved into this area, after his meeting with Christ on the Damascus road and subsequent stay in Damascus, to preach, but it would be more likely for reflection - getting his head together.
 Paul then "returned to Damascus" to commence his preaching ministry.
 Acts 9 doesn't record Paul's time in Arabia.

 epeita "then" - next.
 Introducing the next sequence of events.